CrowdStrike/terraform-provider-crowdstrike/docs/resources/default_prevention_policy_windows.md

 - `volume_shadow_copy_protect` (Boolean) Whether to enable the setting.
 Prevent suspicious processes from deleting volume shadow copies.
 Requires volume_shadow_copy_audit.
 - `vulnerable_driver_protection` (Boolean) Whether to enable the setting.
 Quarantine and block the loading of newly written kernel drivers that CrowdStrike analysts have identified as vulnerable.
 Available on Windows 10 and Windows 2016 and later.
 Requires driver_load_prevention.
 - `windows_logon_bypass_sticky_keys` (Boolean) Whether to enable the setting.
 A command line process associated with Windows logon bypass was prevented from executing.
+- `wsl2_visibility` (Boolean) Whether to enable the setting.
+Provides visibility into WSL2 distributions by enabling a Falcon sensor plugin.

 ### Read-Only